← tomás.erdmannsdörffer ● retrieval runs in your browser · zero backend

 Top-k retrieved4

-Ask a question to see retrieved chunks with similarity scores.
+Ask a question to see retrieved chunks, scores and score bars.

 What's actually happening here?

-Most "chat with your PDFs" demos hide the retrieval step behind a black box.
-This one shows everything: the chunks pulled, their similarity scores, and the exact prompt sent to the LLM.
-That transparency is the whole point — if retrieval fails, you can see why.
+Most "chat with your PDFs" demos hide retrieval behind a black box.
+This one shows everything: the chunks pulled, their scores, and the exact prompt.
+That transparency is the point, when retrieval fails, you can see why.